-Did you know that 1 in 5 people in the United States experiences an issue with mental health each year, according to the National Alliance of Mental Illness.
+Did you know that 1 in 5 people experience an issue with mental health each year, according to the National Alliance of Mental Illness.
 Yes, you read that correctly–1 in 5!
 An issue with mental health is one that affects a person’s thoughts, behavior, mood or feelings.
 It may have an impact on how a person relates to others as well.
 Since the month of May is designated as Mental Health Awareness Month, now is the perfect time to discuss this sensitive subject.

 What are some conditions that are categorized as mental health disorders?
 Here is a list of the more commonly seen issues.

 - Bipolar Disorder

 As professional truck drivers, you experience some form of social isolation on a daily basis.
 You may not have any of the above-mentioned issues but it is extremely important to take time each day to focus on yourself and your mental health.
 There are several ways you can improve your mental health.